-Every house has a story, even new ones.
-As someone who reads houses, I learn that story and tell it to you so you can make a more informed decision on whether to buy the house.
+Every house has its own story, even before the first folks move in.
+As someone who reads houses, I learn that story and tell it to you so you can make a more informed decision on whether to purchase the property.

 Beware of the influence of agents in making your choice of inspector.
 Careless inspectors and inspectors of scant expertise will miss things, report less.
 Inspectors like these are the choice of agents for you to hire because reports that miss things help protect the agent’s commission.

 I don’t solicit agents for inspection referrals.
 Agents have interests (their commission) that are different than yours (the house).
 By avoiding the influence of agents, I’m left with only your interests to serve.

 I’m license locally in electrical and AC/heating service.
 My 13 years as an inspector was preceded by 14 years self-employed in the trades, serving all major trades but plumbing.